Melasmar-711/ORB_SLAM3_ROS2/README.md

   - OpenCV 4.5.4

 - Build ORB_SLAM3
+  - Follow the build instructions in the repo below . you may need to change the CMake version
+  - After you build and follow the instruction go to `home/<username>/<orbslam_directory>/Thirdparty/Sophus/build` and do `sudo make install`
+  - You don't necessarly have to download opencv from source as specified in the repo below
-  - Go to this [repo](https://github.com/zang09/ORB-SLAM3-STEREO-FIXED) and follow build instruction.
+  - Go to this [repo](https://github.com/bharath5673/ORB-SLAM3/tree/main) and follow build instruction.

 - Install related ROS2 package
 ```